Cooperation in public goods game on square lattices with agents changing interaction groups: Model of spatial interaction diversity

 First, the spatial neighbourhood, used in the process of interaction neighbourhood selection, is one of the parameters.
-In the rest of this \docName, we assume that in the local scenario the agent is using von Neumann or Moore neighbourhoods, as these are the two natural neighbourhood, studied in the situation where agents are placed on the 2D lattice.
-However, on should note that this option was chosen mainly to make the presented results relevant for the cases studied in the literature.
+In the rest of this \docName, we assume that in the local scenario the agent is using von Neumann or Moore neighbourhoods, as these are the two natural neighbourhoods, studied in the situation where agents are placed on the 2D lattice.
+However, one should note that this option was chosen mainly to make the presented results relevant for the cases studied in the literature.

 Second, all agents use one type of the spatial neighbourhood during the game.
 Hence, the maximal number of interaction local neighbours to select from is fixed.
-Hence, roaming agents are limited in their choice during the evaluation of the interaction neighbourhood as they are not flexible in their choices.
+Hence, roaming agents are limited in their choice during the evaluation of the interaction neighbourhood, as they are not flexible in their choices.
 This issue is partially addressed by the model enabling global spatial interaction diversity model discussed in the next subsection.

-One should also note that by introducing a new characteristic of the agents participating in the PGG we effectively diversify the process with respect to the characterization of the participants.
-Usually models where the agents are diversified with respect to their characterization are built upon the diversification of the relations with other agents \cite{kurzban2001individual,coats2005beliefs}, beliefs and social preference \cite{lucas2014effects,polaniareyes2015identification} or expectations \cite{chengyi2012effects}, which might in turn affect the mobility.
+One should also note that by introducing a new characteristic of the agents participating in the PGG we effectively diversify the process regarding the characterization of the participants.
+Usually, models where the agents are diversified regarding their characterization are built upon the diversification of the relations with other agents \cite{kurzban2001individual,coats2005beliefs}, beliefs and social preference \cite{lucas2014effects,polaniareyes2015identification} or expectations \cite{chengyi2012effects}, which might in turn affect the mobility.
 On the other hand, the mobility preferences considered in this \docName are the intrinsic characteristic of the agent.
-This makes the presented model suitable to study any situation where the agents can alter the pool of agents their interact with.
+This makes the presented model suitable to study any situation where the agents can alter the pool of agents they are interact with.